CulturesSupports/Culture.Support/README.md

 - 🔭 I’m currently working on ...

-# Setup Ollama 3 Ai
+### Setup Ollama Ai

 - We Setup Ollama apps and designing datasets and models and using ai to generate data models of apps
+- Design Ai and Train Ai
+- Make Ai Generative Text Prompt Communicate to Explain Knowledge And Results

 --------------

 ## use Ai Chat to Train Ai